rjrocks1908/Project-Larp/README.md

 # Project-Larp
 A Live action role play game developed on android using Java and Firebase, as a part of the Xethon:Hackathon Competition.
 A gamified application specially designed for all the people to control the carbon footprint in an exciting manner.
+- You can choose appliances from the given list.
+- You can set timer and track once you start any appliance.
+- App will calculate daily carbon used and show on home screen.
+- App will show daily random tips to reduce carbon footprints.
+- Both dark and light themes are supported.

 ## Snippets
 <img src="https://github.com/rjrocks1908/Project-Larp/assets/33928238/655acca8-736b-42ec-b107-015f6f859894" width=200 height=400>